6 Best Mattresses for Stomach Sleepers in 2026

 “As we age, we tend to settle into a preferred sleeping position,” said Wermter, the family nurse practitioner in Virginia.
 But, she says, there are some things that can help.

 - Proper pillow use.
-To relieve neck strain, use a very soft pillow or none at all, Wermter said.
+To relieve neck strain, use a very thin/low-loft pillow or none at all, Wermter said.
 Pillows need to support your alignment.
 If a pillow is too thick, your neck will curve upward too much.

 - Make sure your mattress is supportive.
 “If the mattress has started to sag or slump or has lost height over time, then it is not providing optimal support,” said Wermter.
 “This can lead to aches, pains, and nighttime awakenings that fragment sleep.”